 2.3 Data collection and e-Delphi survey

 The e-Delphi survey was administered using Qualtrics [40].
 Participants anonymity was assured.
+No incentives were offered.
 Participant information sheets were provided and consent gained by ticking a consent box at the start of the survey.
-Participants then provided core demographic and clinical experience data (gender, ethnic background, profession, primary role, country of practice, years’ experience in pain management, number of patients (aged 8-25 years) with LLC/LTCs cared for clinically per year, and percentage of these who have BTP).
+Participants then provided core demographic and clinical experience data (gender, ethnic background, profession, primary role, country of practice, years of experience in pain management, number of patients aged 8-25 years with LLC/LTCs cared for clinically per year, and percentage of these who have BTP).

 The alpha version of the BTPAQ-SR had a diagnostic algorithm (Part A) and 18 items (Part B); however, items that included multiple descriptors or options were separated and presented individually, resulting in 49 survey items being presented to participants.
 Survey items were evaluated for importance and frequency of presentation.
 Participants were asked to rate importance for all 49 survey items and frequency for a subset of 37 survey items deemed appropriate for that metric.